relrod/bioparse/bench/README.md

 therefore cannot provide comment or unrestricted permission concerning the use, copying, or distribution of the information contained in GenBank.
 ```

+All other (non-FASTA) sequence files in this directory have been made up and are
+fake.
+They are hereby released into the public domain, but are probably not
+useful.